 For Joel Larkin, network specialist with the Pension Benefits Guarantee Corp.
 (PBGC)--a government agency in Washington, DC that pays benefits to workers whose pension plans have closed--disk was the answer to decreasing the time it took to do a weekly full backup.
 Equipped with an ADIC Scalar 458 library with DLT 7000 drives (10MB/s compressed throughput or 36GB/hr), it was taking PBGC the entire weekend to backup approximately 3TB.
 With thousands of tapes to use up before being able to justify a drive upgrade, Larkin set out to find a way to "get our backup window down from all weekend to under a day."

 PBGC bought three Quantum DX30s, 3TB IDE arrays that emulate a P1000 tape library.
 Rated at about 80MB/s, (288GB/hr), PBGC should be able to get their backup done in well under a day--"provided our servers can keep up," Larkin says.

 But can disk speed up all backups?
 "The answer, like everything in enterprise storage, is, 'It depends,'" says Dave Kenyon, product line manager for enhanced backup at Quantum, which begins shipping the 10TB DX100 disk-based backup accelerator this fall.

-According to Kenyon, if tape is the bottleneck,
+According to Kenyon, if tape is